SantonyChoi/docs/docs/app-wallet.md

 }
 ```

-Once you have an access token, you must add that to the Authorization header for your API request.
+Once you have an access toooken, you must add that to the Authorization header for your API request.
 We support all the standard Web3 JSON-RPC methods, so you can also use any Web3 client to send these transactions.

 ```text
 POST /web3/mainnet HTTP/2